 - Buy a sourdough starter: You can buy a sourdough starter at certain grocery stores or order it online.
 This is definitely easier than making it (it always is, right?).
 If you need to use the starter quickly, this might be your best bet.

-- Get a starter from a friend: If you have a friend or neighbor that has a sourdough starter, they might be willing to give you some of their discard.
+- Get a starter from a friend: If you have a friend or neighbor who has a sourdough starter, they might be willing to give you some of their discard.
 You can then feed the discard to make your own sourdough starter.
 If you're doing this, make sure to ask for the recipe they used to make it so you can feed it in the same way.

 Equipment for feeding sourdough starter